cscorley/dissertation/chapters/1_introduction/2_motivation.md

 @Hossen-etal_2014].
 These methods also have the same flaw in that they ultimately rely on source code entities for information.

-To remedy these shortcomings, we propose to use *changesets* in the training of a topic model.
+To remedy these shortcomings, I propose to use *changesets* in the training of a topic model.
 Like @Rao-etal_2013, the motivation of this work is to create topic models that can be incrementally updated over time.
 Unlike
-@Rao-etal_2013, we can rely on the source code history itself to build the model without needing to manually adjust model latent variables to account for document changes.
+@Rao-etal_2013, I can rely on the source code history itself to build the model without needing to manually adjust model latent variables to account for document changes.
 This gains the benefit of a decrease in model construction and query times, could lead to a more reliable model, and  for software